How will the European Union sustainability reporting requirements affect the drone industry?

 Dan McClure

 Dan McClure has spent over three decades working on the challenge of disruptive and complex systems innovation.
 He has advised global commercial firms, public sector agencies, and international non-profits in support of their ambitious efforts to imagine and execute agile systems level innovation.
+He is an author of the book "Do Bigger Things - a practical guide to powerful innovation in a changing world.”

 Equitable Pathways to Success: Transforming Digital Education and Opportunity Matching